Where your notes live

 Recovery phrase

-12 BIP39 words generated at setup, shown once, never stored on the server.
+12 BIP39 words generated when you enable sync, shown once, never stored on the server.
 The phrase encrypts a copy of the master key.

 Cryptography summary